dendronhq/dendron-site/vault/dendron.topic.publishing.configuration.md

 If set as a hash, you can further specify `publishByDefault` settings on a per vault basis.
 The key is the name of the vault and the value is a boolean.

-For example, the following config says that the `finance` hiearchy in the `public` vault should all be published but that the `finance` hiearchy in the `private` vault should not
+For example, the following config says that the `finance` hierarchy in the `public` vault should all be published but that the `finance` hierarchy in the `private` vault should not

 ```yml
 site: